-“We are extremely pleased that the top nationwide voice of public health communication has recognized our work,” said Health Officer Debbie Goeller.
-“A key component of public health is communicating with our communities to help people understand how to reduce their individual health risks.”
+“We are extremely proud that the top nationwide voice of public health communication has recognized our work,” said Health Officer Debbie Goeller.
+“Public health is about preventing illness and injury, and that means educating people to help them understand and reduce their individual health risks.”

 NPHIC is the leading national organization for public health communication professionals.
 NPHIC’s ranks include public information officers, risk communicators and health educators at state, tribal and local health departments across the country.
 As the recognized voice of public health communication, NPHIC’s award program offers gold, silver and bronze awards in 17 public health communication categories.

 As a recipient of the NPHIC award the Worcester County Health Department has been designated by an independent panel of judges as among the year’s best in public health communication.

 Visit NPHIC’s web site www.nphic.org for more information about NPHIC.